"The property is steeped in luxurious history and brings to mind a simpler time."

 The family spent thousands of hours renovating the buildings and is responsible for designing and engineering the bridge that currently spans Evins Mill Pond.
 To this day, Angel shares a deep affection for the property that figured so prominently in her life, authoring "The Chapelgate Adventure Series" and using the property as the setting for her books.

 On October 10, 1994, Evins Mill opened as a business - welcoming the first of countless retreats it would host over the next twenty plus years.
 In the same time span, hundreds of couples pledged their troth at the resort, while thousands more marked a special occasion or simply took a break.
-On October 10, 2014, Evins Mill celebrated a special event of its own.
-When a business turns twenty, the moment deserves an explanation, one that in this case lies mostly in the place and in its people.
+On October 10, 2019, Evins Mill celebrated a special event of its own.
+When a business turns twenty-five, the occasion deserves an explanation, one that in this case lies mostly in the place and in its people.
 Below is a retrospective of both, highlighting how they've evolved to make Evins Mill what it is today.

 1990 TO 1993 The story starts with Bill Cochran, who acquired the property in 1990 to use as a private retreat for his family and business, and who with the help of his wife Anita, oversaw the first of many renovations to the Main Lodge & Gristmill.
 He simply called it "The Mill."
 While Bill used the facility for business meetings and family holidays, Bill's children, inlcluding his son William, routinely welcomed their friends at The Mill for many a revelrous night - and in the process developed a deep affection for the property.